 With a $3,000 monthly income and allocating $900 to this category, it might look like this:

 She might spend $200 per month for eating out, $250 per month for travel (she loves a good vacation!), $50 for a pet, $100/month for a cell phone bill and $50 per month for internet.
 That leaves her $250 for entertainment, donating to charity or other lifestyle choices.

 20% savings with a $3,000 monthly income

-As a financial blogger and someone looking out for your best interest, I’d highly recommend to save no less than 10% for retirement.
+As a money coach and someone looking out for your best interest, I’d highly recommend to save no less than 10% for retirement.
 In fact, financial experts recommend 15%-20% for retirement.
 So in this scenario, let’s assume 10%, or $300, will go to a 401(k).
 Then another 5%, or $150 to a Roth IRA.

 That leaves her with $150 for other savings or debt repayment.
 For this scenario, we’re going to assume she’s debt-free besides her car.
 It’s sometimes difficult, but completely possible to be debt-free!

 So she’s saving the other $150 per month for an emergency fund.

 50-30-20 household budget percentages – a $125,000 income example